 Better grid planning.

-But one factor that often goes unnoticed played a growing role:
+One factor that often goes unnoticed played a growing role:

 Across the ERCOT grid, battery systems discharged electricity during key moments when demand spiked.
 These systems responded quickly, helping stabilize supply and demand when the grid needed support.